Training Program Overview and Application

 - Project Abstract.
 A lay-science summary of the intended project, including title and scientific aims.
 Font must be 11 pt Arial with at least .5 inch margins.
 Max 1 page (including Figures/Tables), excluding references.

 - Letter of Interest.
-Should include: description of prior research and experience; how the project (Project Abstract) fits in the translational spectrum; career goals; rationale for interest in the TL1 Program, and description of how participation in the Program would facilitate achievement of those goals.
-Please also include a statement addressing current and/or potential contributions to diversity through teaching, professional activity, and/or service.
-Font must be 11 pt Arial with at least .5 inch margins.
-Max 3 pages (including Figures/Tables), excluding references.
+Should include: description of prior research and experience; how the project (Project Abstract) fits in the translational spectrum; career goals; rationale for interest in the TL1 Program, and description of how participation in the Program would facilitate achievement of those goals; and a plan for current and/or potential contributions to diversity through teaching, professional activity, and/or service (EDI plan).

 - 1-2 letter/s of support from previous training supervisors.
 Letters should be sent directly to firstname.lastname@example.org.